Picture your dream vision of a fishing stream, way up in the mountains. Chances are, what you’re imagining looks an awful lot like the Trinity River.

 The Lewiston Fish Hatchery—located on the Trinity River just downstream from the Lewiston Dam—is where many of these returning fish were born.

-Brown trout, while not native, were heavily stocked in many California rivers up until the 1970s, and there’s still a self-sustaining population both above and below the dam.
+Brown trout, while not native, were heavily stocked in many California rivers up until the 1970s, and there’s still a modest population of self-sustaining browns both above and below the dam.
+Populations have declined over the years, but there are still 15-pounders in there, Ross said.

 In the far upper portion of the river above Trinity Lake, there’s also a healthy native rainbow trout population supplemented with seasonal plantings of hatchery rainbows, along with some feisty smallmouth bass.